Mister-YR/centos/README.md

 # centos
 :wink:

-config and .yml files for cent os 7/8
+config and .yml files for centos 7/8